 The bill establishes the Florida Museum of Black History, detailing its functions and activities, and designating its permanent location in the City of Opa-locka.
-It mandates the creation of a temporary museum at the Opa-locka Historic City Hall and Fire Station, with the nonprofit organization Ten North Group responsible for developing the exhibits.
-A governing board is created to oversee the museum's predevelopment and governance, consisting of up to 25 members appointed by various officials, including the Governor and local leaders.
-The board is required to submit a report to the Governor and Legislature by March 1, 2026, outlining plans for the permanent museum.
+It mandates the creation of a multipurpose facility that will include archival research and storage, meeting rooms, banquet facilities, and a performing arts theater.
+The bill also specifies that the Opa-locka Historic City Hall and Fire Station will serve as the temporary museum location, with the nonprofit organization Ten North Group responsible for creating exhibits for this interim facility.
+A governing board is established to oversee the museum's development, with specific requirements for its composition and responsibilities, including submitting a report to the Governor and Legislature by March 1, 2026.

-Additionally, the bill appropriates $750,000 in nonrecurring funds from the General Revenue Fund for the 2025-2026 fiscal year to support predevelopment activities and exhibit creation for the temporary museum.
-The Department of State is tasked with providing administrative support and making historical artifacts available for the exhibits.
+Additionally, the bill appropriates $750,000 in nonrecurring funds from the General Revenue Fund for the 2025-2026 fiscal year to support predevelopment activities and exhibit creation.
+The Department of State is tasked with providing administrative support and making historical artifacts available for the temporary museum.
+The bill removes obsolete provisions related to a previously established task force and outlines the governance structure and operational framework for the museum, aiming to ensure its successful establishment and sustainability.
 The act is set to take effect on July 1, 2025.

 Statutes affected: H 1243 Filed: 267.0722